 News Two plane passengers arrested after fight on Jet Blue flight at JFK An airplane takes off from John F. Kennedy International Airport on May 25, 2015.
 Photo Credit: Getty / AFP / Trevor Collins By ELLEN YAN email@example.com @NewsdayAtNite August 26, 2015 4:11 PM Print Share fbShare Tweet Email Two plane passengers were arrested Wednesday morning at Kennedy Airport after a razor and pepper spray fight that started when one of them tried to climb over the other as the jet reached the gate, the Port Authority said.
 Jean Ballentine, 61, who was on the Jet Blue flight from Jamaica, was trying to leave her Row 21 window seat when the woman in the middle seat "pushed" her off, said Joseph Pentangelo, spokesman for the Port Authority .
 Ballentine then punched the woman, Mary Cannady, 52, in the face, and when a man seated across the aisle intervened, Ballentine slashed him in the elbow with an eyebrow razor, authorities said.
 At that point, Cannady got a small can of pepper spray from her pocketbook and squirted the eye-and-skin irritant onto Ballentine, Pentangelo said.
 The fight forced the pilot to open the cabin door and order Ballentine escorted off the plane, the spokesman said.
 All the injuries in the attack were minor, officials said.
 Ballentine, of Brooklyn, was scheduled to be arraigned Wednesday in Queens Criminal Court on charges of assault and criminal possession of a weapon, officials said.
 Cannady, of Linden, New Jersey, was issued a citation for unlawful possession of tear gas, a New York City code violation, authorities said.
 Six other people were treated at the airport for pepper spray exposure, officials said.
 Two people were treated and released from Jamaica Hospital Medical Center, a woman who had trouble breathing and the man who intervened and got a minor cut on his elbow, Pentangelo said.
 The fight happened about 8:45 a.m. on Jet Blue Flight 960, which had 179 passengers and a crew of six, Port Authority officials said.
 All on board were detained in the customs baggage area and interviewed by Port Authority police, Pentangelo said.
 The cabin was searched by police, he said, a police detail was also in the plane as a Jet Blue crew cleaned the cabin.
-By ELLEN YAN firstname.lastname@example.org @NewsdayAtNite Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By ELLEN YAN firstname.lastname@example.org @NewsdayAtNite Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.